Mixed Diffusion for 3D Indoor Scene Synthesis

-\myParagraph{Evaluation Metrics} We randomly select 1000 floor plans from the test set as input and evaluate models using metrics found in prior works~\cite{Wang21'3DV-SceneFromer, Paschalidou21neurips-ATISS, Tang24cvpr-DiffuScene}: KL divergence of object label distributions (KL$\times 0.01$), Fr\'{e}chet inception distance (FID), Kernel inception distance (KID$\times 0.001$), and classification accuracy (CA\%) using the implementation by ATISS.
+\myParagraph{Evaluation Metrics} We randomly select 1000 floor plans from the test set as input and evaluate all models using common metrics from prior works~\cite{Wang21'3DV-SceneFormer, Paschalidou21neurips-ATISS, Tang24cvpr-DiffuScene}: KL divergence of object label distributions (KL$\times 0.01$), Fr\'{e}chet inception distance (FID), Kernel inception distance (KID$\times 0.001$), and classification accuracy (CA\%) following the implementation by ATISS.
 While the KL divergence evaluates the predicted object label distributions, the other metrics are used to compare the layout images with the ground-truth test data.
-We render each scene to a 256 x 256 top-down orthographic projection image using CAD models from 3D-FUTURE.
-In line with DiffuScene, we color each object according to to its semantic class.
-We render bedrooms to 6.1m squares, and the living and dining rooms to 12.2m squares.
+We render each scene to a 256 x 256 image using CAD models from 3D-FUTURE through top-down orthographic projection.
+Each image captures a 6.2m square for bedrooms, or a 12.2m square living or dining room.
+In line with DiffuScene, we color each object according to its semantic class.
 Appendix~\ref{app:layout_synthesis} includes example layout images.
 We report CA \% over 10 runs with random sampling of predicted layouts for training and testing.
 Note that realistic layouts should have a low FID/KID, a low KL and a CA\% that is close to 50\%.
-We also compute additional metrics, averaged over all scenes to further evaluate object placement, including the number of generated objects (Obj), percentage of out-of-boundary objects (OOB \%), and bounding box Intersection over Union (IoU \%).
-We dilate the room boundary by 0.1m for OOB \% computation to account for slight under estimation of floor boundary in the raw 3D-FRONT data.
+We also compute additional metrics, averaged over all scenes to further evaluate object placement, including the number of generated objects (Obj), percentage of out-of-boundary objects (OOB \%), and bounding box intersection over union (IoU \%).
+We dilate the room boundary by 0.1m for OOB \% computation to account for slight under estimation of floor boundary in the raw data.